lmBored/Awesome-JBI010/README.md

 Return the length of string `s`

 <!-- TOC --><a name="here-are-some-cool-tricks-with-string"></a>
-## Here are some cool tricks with string:
+## Here are some cool tricks with string

 **Transforming a string to a list of characters:**